Football fans were not the only ones being put through the emotional wringer during Super Bowl 2019.

 And with marketers paying $5M for their seat at the Big Game and several studies suggesting that more than half of the people who tune in to the Super Bowl are only interested in the ads, the action was every bit as intense off the field as on it.

-Last week, we ranked all of this year’s Super Bowl ads by how emotionally engaging they were.
+The day after the game finished, we ranked all of this year’s Super Bowl ads by how emotionally engaging they were.

 But now that the dust has finally settled, we thought it would be interesting to look at some of our data in more depth and pick out some of the interesting insights we found.